4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 - Long-term Storage
 - ML pipeline and monitoring system

 As practice shows, the consequences of such savings are sad.
 They do not simply increase the cost of development even more than with a systems approach.
 Such solutions often  “do not survive”, dying almost immediately as the implementation project “ends”.
-Quote from Google
+Quote from Google "the real challenge isn't building an ML model, the challenge is building an integrated ML system and to continuously operate it in production".

 Single ML Product vs Multiple ML Products
 =====================================